evidenceontology/evidenceontology/README.md

 ECO is an ontology comprising two high-level classes, **'evidence'** and **'assertion method'**, where 'evidence' is defined as "a type of information that is used to support an assertion" and 'assertion method' is defined as "a means by which a statement is made about an entity."
 Together 'evidence' and 'assertion method' can be combined to describe both the _supporting evidence_ for an assertion and _the agent who made the assertion_, i.e. a human being or a computer.
 However, ECO can not be used to make an assertion itself; for that, one would use some other means, such as another ontology, controlled vocabulary, or a free text description.

-ECO was originally created around the year 2000 to support Gene Ontology (GO) gene product annotations, and GO uses ECO in AmiGO 2, Noctua, and other applications.
+ECO was originally created around the year 2000 to support [Gene Ontology](http://geneontology.org/) (GO) gene product annotations, and GO uses ECO in [AmiGO2], [Noctua](http://noctua.berkeleybop.org/), and other applications.
 Today many groups use ECO to document evidence in scientific research, including protein & gene resources, model organism databases, software applications, phenotype projects, and others.

 ***